China rebel village sets conditions for calling off march

 For more than a week, residents of Wukan have driven off officials and police, and held protests in outrage at the death in custody of Xue, whose family rejects the government's position that he died of natural causes.

-They and fellow villagers believe he was subjected to abuse that left injuries including welts on his body.
+They and fellow villagers believe he was subjected to abuse that left injuries and welts on his body.

 Guangdong's official newspaper, the Southern Daily, said the government of the nearby city of Shanwei had offered to negotiate with the developer to return 404 acres (165 hectares) of land and to compensate villagers.